 Except, of course, his mate’s body.
 His eyes automatically slammed shut when the clueless woman reached for her top and tugged it upwards.

-The sound of cloth meeting sand reached him.
-And every ruffle coming from her direction added a new effect to his body.
+The sound of cloth meeting sand reached him, and every ruffle added a new effect to his body.
 He was sure that his heart was attempting to dig itself out of its chest.
-Fear purer than the water in the lake dropped to his gut in the form of a black evil orb.
-Hands were now shaking, breathing palpitating, and body swaying.
+Fear purer than the water in the lake contaminated him.
+Hands shook, breathing palpitated, and body swayed.

 His emotions were audibly represented by the splashing of the water.
 They were so violently messy that he was not sure how to read them.
 Was adrenaline thundering up his bloodstream because of lust or because he was afraid of snapping, dragging her out of the water, and forcing himself on her?